In-Depth Interviews Explained

 Some people, however, feel more comfortable sharing opinions on the classic face-to-face method, which also allows for easier sharing of documents, testing products and sharing imagery, and you don’t have to rely on your WiFi for it to go ahead!
 If more than one person is involved, it is classed as a focus group.

 Online in-depth interviews using webcam video or chat-based software for conducting multiple-depth interviews in parallel, in-depth online interviews (often referred to as IDIs) have never been so easy.
-Interviews can be conducted from the convenience of respondents’ homes or offices and unlike online surveys, online interviews are different in that the questions asked in an interview seek to find out more detailed information about the thoughts, feelings and perceptions of the participant.
+Interviews can be conducted from the convenience of respondents’ homes or offices, and unlike online surveys, online interviews are different in that the questions asked in an interview seek to find out more detailed information about the thoughts, feelings and perceptions of the participant.
 For this reason, most interviews have quite a loose structure.

 Latest News